 Brodrick has extensive experience working with the K-12 student population, primarily in an out-of-school time setting.
 He has recruited and trained hundreds of youth workers and volunteers.
 As a seasoned professional development trainer, Brodrick incorporates research and best practices with interactive simulations to engage his audience in dynamic learning experiences.

-Leslie is responsible for translating NSLA's strategic priorities into services, projects, and partnerships that strengthen summer learning programs and build capacity for providers, intermediaries, and communities.
+Leslie supports NSLA's philanthropic partnerships by securing foundation and grant opportunities, allowing NSLA to deliver on services and initiatives that strengthen summer learning programs and build capacity for providers, intermediaries, and communities.

 Become a summer learning champion!
 NSLA is an Equal Opportunity Employer, committed to a diverse and healthy workplace.
-Check back for job openings and internship opportunities.
 Salary is commensurate with experience.
 Our benefits include health, dental, vision, life and disability insurance, a 401 K retirement plan and paid time off.